 No one ever complained about having a lawyer in the family—there’s a fallacy in there, somewhere.
 So if your relatives are giving you a hard time about neglecting them, tell them about your goals, law schools you’d like to attend, and progress on studying for the LSAT.

-For one, they’ll be reminded that you’re dedicating time toward ~improving your future~ which will likely encourage them to get off your back.
-And, failing that, if you go into enough detail about the minutiae of your studying process, they’ll probably avoid future conversations with you so that they aren’t bombarded with boring details again (better yet, maybe invite them to do some holiday-themed logic games with you).Truly a win-win!
+For one, they’ll be reminded that you’re dedicating time toward improving your future.
+And, failing that, if you go into enough detail about the minutiae of your studying process and the various LSAT tips you’ve picked up, they’ll probably avoid future conversations with you so that they aren’t bombarded with boring details again.

 4. Plan Breaks Into Your Study Schedule

 No one can (or should) study for the LSAT 24/7, so for the sake of your mental health, you should incorporate some down time into your study plan.
-Around the holidays, it works particularly well to time your study breaks with other plans you may have; if you were already planning on taking a day off, you might as well take that day off when you’re stuck at your aunt’s house all day, planning to be incapacitated by a hangover, attending your friend’s destination wedding that was selfishly scheduled for New Year’s Eve, etc. etc.
+Around the holidays, it works well to time your study breaks with other plans you may have.
+If you were already planning on taking a day off, you might as well take that day off when you’re stuck at your aunt’s house all day, attending your friend’s destination wedding that was selfishly scheduled for New Year’s Eve, etc. etc.

 5. Involve Your Family and Friends

 Who else has a bigger stake in your LSAT prep than you do?
-Whether they’re paying for your tutoring or placing high expectations on you, your family is likely a part of your LSAT journey.
-And even if the LSAT is not a test that they have the slightest experience with, there is a way that they can help you out.
+Even if the LSAT is not a test your family has the slightest experience with, there is a way that they can help you out.

-When you are reviewing a question you struggled with, one of the best ways to master the material is to teach it to someone else.
+When you are reviewing a question you struggled with, a great LSAT tip to master the material is to teach it to someone else.
 For instance, you take that Soft Must Be True question from your homework that gave you a hard time, you review it on your own, and then you walk your dad through the problem.

 Overall, try not to stress too much about your study schedule during particularly busy periods.
-Find time to study wherever you can, but don’t beat yourself up if you’re not able to get as much done as you usually would.
+Find time to study wherever you can using these LSAT tips, but don’t beat yourself up if you’re not able to get as much done as you usually would.
 And, if all else fails, don’t forget that you can always suddenly come down with a terrible case of the “flu” and barricade yourself in your bedroom for a few days.